OctavianMihaila/Streaming-application/README.md

+# Streaming Application with Content Recommendation

-# Description
+## Description

-        -> Streaming application (music, podcast, audiobook), which includes content recommendation algorithms based on existing data about the application's users (listeners) and streamers or accumulated over the course of the run the application.
+This streaming application is designed for music, podcasts, and audiobooks, and it incorporates advanced content recommendation algorithms.
+These algorithms leverage existing user and streamer data, as well as real-time usage statistics.

-# Structure
+## Structure

+### Application Data

-        -> Application data (is stored in files whose names are passed as parameters to the main method in the following order: streamers.csv, streams.csv, users.csv, comenzi.txt.
+The application stores its data in files, which should be provided as parameters to the main method in the following order: `streamers.csv`, `streams.csv`, `users.csv`, `comenzi.txt`.

+### Key Commands

-        -> The streaming application allows the users and streamers to create and manage streams using some commands.
-The most important of the commands are:
+The streaming application offers users and streamers various commands for creating and managing streams:

-            >> Add Stream: Nothing is printed to the console, but the application data is modified.
+- **Add Stream:** Modifies the application data without printing anything to the console.

-            >> List: List streams according to account type (user or streamer).
+- **List:** Lists streams based on the account type (user or streamer).

-            >> Delete stream: Nothing is printed to the console, but the application data is modified.
+- **Delete Stream:** Modifies the application data without printing anything to the console.

-            >> Listen to a stream: Nothing is printed to the console, but the application data is modified.
+- **Listen to a Stream:** Modifies the application data without printing anything to the console.

-            >> Preference stream: The recommendation algorithm for streams will be as follows:
+- **Preference Stream:** Recommends streams based on the user's listening history.
+It selects the top 5 unlistened streams with the most listens for a specific stream type (SONG, PODCAST, or AUDIOBOOK).

-               From the list of streamers listened to by the user, you will choose the top 5 (unlistened) streams with the most listens.
-The recommendation will be made for the type of stream passed as a parameter (SONG, PODCAST or AUDIOBOOK).
+- **Surprise Stream:** Recommends streams based on recent additions.
+It selects 3 streams added most recently among those not listened to by the user, with preference given to streams with more listens.
+Recommendations are made for a specific stream type (SONG, PODCAST, or AUDIOBOOK).

-            >> Surpirse stream: The stream recommendation algorithm will be as follows:
-               From the list of streamers in the application, which have not been listened to by the user, you will choose 3 streams that were added most recently.
-If they were added on the same day, then you will choose the stream with those more listening.
-The recommendation will be made for the type of stream passed as a parameter (SONG, PODCAST or AUDIOBOOK).

-# Implementation
+## Implementation

-        -> Data parsing in the application is done using OpenCsv (com.opencsv:opencsv:5.7.1) and display in the console using data in the form of JSON (com.google.code.gson:gson:2.8.6).

-        -> The application is designed using 5 design patterns(Singleton, Factory, Command, Builder, Template):
+The application is implemented using the following design patterns:

-                >> Singleton is used for DatabaseManager and RecommendationSystem classes in order to restrict the limit of the number of object creation to only one.
-It brings efficiency in terms of used memory and allows the code to share a class more easily.

-                >> Factory design pattern is used for Account instantiation (User or Streamer).
-                   It allows the sub-classes to choose the type of objects to create.
-It promotes the loose-coupling by eliminating the need to bind application-specific classes into the code.
+- **Singleton:** Utilized for the `DatabaseManager` and `RecommendationSystem` classes to ensure that only one instance of each is created.
+This promotes memory efficiency and facilitates sharing of the class.

+- **Factory:** Employed for instantiating accounts (User or Streamer), allowing subclasses to determine the type of objects to create and promoting loose coupling.

-                >> Command is used to decouple the classes that invoke the operation from the object that knows how to execute the operation.
-All the command in the system are designed using this pattern, including InitSystem and ClearSystem that manages the database.
+- **Command:** Used to decouple classes invoking operations from those that execute them.
+All commands in the system, including `InitSystem` and `ClearSystem` for database management, are designed using this pattern.

-                >> Builder is used for AudioStream class and allows to vary a object's internal representation.
-Encapsulates code for construction and representation.
-I picked this design because of the large number of parameters the AudioStream class has.
+- **Builder:** Applied to the `AudioStream` class, enabling flexibility in varying an object's internal representation.
+It encapsulates construction and representation code, which is particularly useful due to the large number of parameters in the `AudioStream` class.

-                >> The role of the template is to prevent duplicate code, but it also brings flexibility by letting subclasses decide how to implement steps in the algorithm.
-I chose this design thinking about a possible extension of the application that would allow a better design for the Account class
+- **Template:** Introduced to prevent code duplication and enhance flexibility by allowing subclasses to define the implementation of steps in the algorithm.
+This design choice anticipates future extensions to the application, providing a better design for the `Account` class.